SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 ### A Decision

 From there, a question naturally arises: is this the unavoidable fate?
-As a proud engineer, my answer to this question will always be no. When life gives us lemons, we don’t follow the conventional wisdom to make lemons.
+As a proud engineer, my answer to this question will always be no. When life gives us lemons, we don't follow the conventional wisdom to make lemons.
 Instead, we build [combustible lemons](https://www.youtube.com/watch?v=Dt6iTwVIiMM) and fire them back.
 At least for the code quality problem, there are engineering solutions.
 With sufficient invents and care, we can